emerick-19/CTF-File-Hunter/README.md

-Outil d'énumération récursive et d'exfiltration pour Pentest et CTF
+#Outil d'énumération récursive et d'exfiltration pour Pentest et CTF

+loot-hunter is use for real exfiltration.
+It can be use on a CTF but you cant interrupt it.
+That's the reason why is more for Pentesting.
+I creat CTF-File-Hunterv1 for CTF exfiltration

 usage: